barr-israel/barrcodes/content/posts/1brc_part1/index.md

 - Utilizing the fact that the last and third to last are always the tenths and the ones digits respectively.
 - Mathematically rearranging the `0` subtraction to occur in one instruction.

 > [!Note] Why `assert_unchecked`?
-And why twice?
 > Unless the Rust compiler can guarantee a given index is within a slice, it will always emit a bounds checking comparison.
 > This comparison will jump to some panicking code if it fails.
-> But a correct program will never fail, we just need to give the compiler a few hints.
+> But a correct program will never fail the bounds check, we just need to give the compiler a few hints.
 > We know that any measurement has at least 3 bytes in the slice, so we can tell that to the compiler using `unsafe { assert_unchecked(text.len() >= 3) };
 `.
 > After the negative number check, if the number *is* negative, it was actually at least 4 bytes long to begin with, so it is now at least 3 byte long, and otherwise, it did not change so it is still at least 3 bytes.